×

 Bipolar disorder, often called manic depression, is a mental health condition marked by abrupt shifts in a person’s energy and mood, from the ecstatic highs of mania to the depressed lows.
 All ages, genders, and races are affected by bipolar disorder, which typically manifests in late adolescence or early adulthood.
 As researchers have tracked the prevalence of bipolar disorder across generations of families, we know genetics may contribute to an individual’s vulnerability to the illness.

-Even though the bipolar disease cannot be prevented, it’s critical to recognise the early indicators of a coming episode of bipolar depression prevented.
+Even though bipolar disease cannot be prevented, it’s critical to recognize the early indicators of a coming episode of bipolar depression.
 Early detection of bipolar warning symptoms and regular visits to your doctor can allow you to manage your mood and medications, preventing the disease from worsening.
 Though managing the moods associated with bipolar disease is important, research supports the strong argument that the main objective should be to stop new mood episodes.

 Symptoms of bipolar disorder can range between two extreme mood states: